Creator: Lopez Dirube, Rolando

 Preferred Citation: Rolando Lopez Dirube Papers, Cuban Heritage Collection, University of Miami Libraries, Coral Gables, Florida

-Finding Aid Revision History: Minimal record added by Fernando Espino, November 2013 and revised by Amanda Moreno, December 2013.
+Finding Aid Revision History: Collection-level record added by Fernando Espino, November 2013 and revised by Amanda Moreno, December 2013.